kubernetes-digitalocean-terraform/kubernetes-digitalocean-terraform/README.md

 brew install terraform cfssl kubectl
 ```

 Do all the following steps from a development machine.
-It does not matter _where_ is it, as long as it is connected to the internet.
+It does not matter _where_ it is, as long as it is connected to the internet.
 This one will be subsequently used to access the cluster via `kubectl`.

 ## Generate private / public keys